-Northumbria, course and successor to the throne of that most Christian King Oswald : Chad, the man of God, took up the monastic
+Ow in the time of Oswy, Northumbria, King of brother and of course successor to the throne of that most Christian King Oswald : Chad, the man of God, took up the monastic life according to the institution of the holy fathers in the isle of Lindisfarne the place which is in called Lastingham, in the Monastery of Blessed Mary.
+But thou.

-R?.
-Saint Chad, rendered. {382}.
+R?
+Saint Chad, rendered. {370}.